GeekAndDadDad/chore/README.md

 # chore
 Many hands make light work.
-The taxonomy of work.
 Everything is a chore, but project management shouldn't be.
 If we make this a business, it'll probably be called the Choring Company.
 Our website is chore.us.